iqmcorp/docs/ReadMe.md

 # IQM API

-An API for IQM Corporation's political ad placement product.
+An API for connecting the IQM's media and intelligence platform with the user's preferred data and measurement tools.

 View the docs [here](https://conjaytech.github.io/docs/)